 The TGE will end automatically when the Hard Cap is reached.

-It is likely that the funds raised during the entire TGE will be in the range between the Soft and Hard Caps, in which case our team will do everything possible to develop the functionalities outlined under the Hard Cap goal.
+If the funds raised during the TGE will be in the range between the Soft and Hard Caps our team will do everything possible to develop the functionalities outlined under the Hard Cap goal.

 As soon as the final amount of funds raised is available, a detailed action plan will be issued via a press release.

 BoatPilot aims to ensure complete transparency and accuracy in its approach to all investments made during the TGE, and at later development stages.

 Frequency of token use directly contributes to its growth potential.
 In other words, the more actively a token is used within the project, the greater its potential for growth.
 That said, we aim to stimulate NAVI value growth with a two-prong approach.